Step by Step guide to Start a blog in Canada

 First and foremost, you must list down all your passions, as well as your skills on an excel sheet or file.
 Writing articles about your passion or your skills will be easier in the long run because blogging is a marathon, not a sprint – it will take months and years to develop it.
 You must avoid talking about a topic that is too broad, too narrow, high in competition, or a topic which no one cares about.

-I recommend checking out search volume for each topic you intend to start blogging with, using Google keyword planner or SEMrush.
+We recommend checking out search volume for each topic you intend to start blogging with”

 Target at least 1000 or more in search volumes per month in Canada to get started with.
 To find a blog idea, you could also look at what’s being done outside Canada.
-Try using content template in SEMrush or HubSpot blog topic generator to check out potential topics you could write about.
+Try using HubSpot blog topic generator to check out potential topics you could write about.

 Step 2: Validate your idea